Washington, D.C. Merit Systems Protection Board Lawyers

 Federal employees in Washington, D.C. who face disciplinary action, removal, or other adverse personnel decisions can take steps to challenge those actions before the Merit Systems Protection Board (MSPB).
 The MSPB serves as a critical safeguard for protecting the rights of career federal employees.
 When agencies initiate investigations or propose discipline, employees can act to protect their rights, avoid severe career consequences, and achieve fair outcomes to these matters.

-The attorney at Federal Employee Legal Services Center provides representation for federal employees throughout every phase of the MSPB process, from the initial stages of agency investigations to written responses and formal appeals.
-With a deep understanding of federal employment law and MSPB procedures, our lawyer provides essential guidance to employees who are facing serious allegations, helping them respond effectively and protect their reputations, job security, and careers.
+The attorneys at the Federal Employee Legal Services Center provide representation for federal employees throughout every phase of the MSPB process, from the initial stages of agency investigations to written responses and formal appeals.
+With a deep understanding of federal employment law and MSPB procedures, our lawyers provide essential guidance to employees who are facing serious allegations, helping them respond effectively and protect their reputations, job security, and careers.

 Legal Assistance During Federal Employee Investigations